We, So Tired of All the Darkness in Our Lives: Composition and production

 We, So Tired of All the Darkness in Our Lives is an electronic album.
 It features a sound with drums and piano which Luke Turner of The Quietus described as all the sounds one hears when "drunk, wept over, grieving and bleakly euphoric, like rolling over onto the other side of a bed still warm from a lover just departed for good."
 The record has a melancholic style that contrasts from its track titles, such as "Rotten rave tropes", "Clickbait", and "Sickly strawberry nostalgia".
 Negative track titles such as "Momentum is not on our side", which Fact's critic Miles Bowe called poetic, contrast with other, more positive ones, such as "Back in the game".
 Their gothic style is emphasized by the album cover, which shows a phone and a flower.
+This painting, by longtime collaborator Ivan Seal, was also used as the cover of Kirby's 2014 album We Drink to Forget the Coming Storm.
 Bowe felt the record offered a more positive side to Kirby's music, in contrast to the aggressive sound of the Caretaker alias.
 Its drums and synths, mimicking a sound of marching, were described by him as finding "quiet strength and immense beauty".

 The album was produced the same time as Stage 4 of his at the time ongoing album series Everywhere at the End of Time.
 According to Kirby, the "audio dementia experiments" made him isolated from the world.
 The musician added that the record released under his own name presents a new perspective and "production value" to works of his that were previously archived.
 Its tracks are what Kirby has listened to the most since the release of Patience (After Sebald).
 He described their elements as more focused, indicating "early influences."
 They are themed around the idea that Kirby's music shouldn't be aggressive to "show defiance."
 He added that potential listeners may find tracks that give solace, "hit home", or "help here and there."